awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/1a_cur_setup.md

 ## 2/3 Configure Athena
 If you used Option 2 you can skip this step.
+This step is also not required if you use [All-in-one CloudFormation deployment](http://wellarchitectedlabs.com/cost/200_labs/200_cloud_intelligence/cost-usage-report-dashboards/dashboards/2_deploy_dashboards/#all-in-one-cloudformation-deployment-10-min) for CID deployment

 {{%expand "Click here to expand step by step instructions" %}}